knutinator/knutcon/README.md

     - The "About Us" text section gives the user more in-depth info about the company's history and services, instilling a sense of familiarity and trustworthiness.

 - Map
     - The map shows the location of the company's workshop building, using an interactive Google Map.
-This makes it easier for the user to visit the company.
+This makes it easier for the user to locate and visit the company.
     - Below the map is a text which invites the user to come to the workshop for a personal meeting.

 - Contact Page
     - The page has a banner photo across the top, similar to the About Us page, but with a subject of a person using a laptop in the workshop.
-This conveys to the user that the company is easy to reach, and is eager to respond to their requests.
+This conveys to the user that the company is easy to reach, and eager to respond to their requests.
     - The Contact Us section starts with a short message telling the user to fill out the form below in order to request a work quote.
     - The contact form is an easy-to-use way for the user to contact the company directly, without having to leave the website.

 ### Visual Design

-- Responsiveness
 - Fonts
+    - The fonts used, <em>Roboto Condensed</em> and <em>Source Sans Pro</em> for headlines and body text respectively, were chosen for their high legibility and 'robust' characteristic.
+    - In the logo and slogan on the Home page, the font is also using a very short line-height.
+This gives the lettering an appearance of building-blocks, furthering the design themes of 'building' and 'creativity'.
 - Colors
+    - The color scheme is intentially minimal to keep an expression of simplicity.
+A single dark brown accent colour, which was picked to harmonize with the images, is used to emphasize certain important elements, such as buttons.
 - Images

-Use high-contrast colors with strong, heavy typography to convey a sense of robustness and reliability.
-Use a mobile-first approach.
+    - The images are chosen to enhance the company's visual identity as both 'creative' and 'skillful', in order to gain the trust and of the user.

 ## Testing